nus-cs2103-AY2021S1/tp/docs/DeveloperGuide.md

    <br>
    Expected: A new data file is generated

-   1. Open the data file inside the `data` folder using any text editor and edit the file.
+   1. Open the data file inside the `data` folder using any text editor and edit the file to invalid values.
    <br>
    Expected: A new empty data file is generated which overwrites the old one.